markwomack/TaskManager/README.md

 <p>The TaskManager can be started and stopped via a button as described above, or
 programmatically in the sketch code.
 In either case, there will be times with the task manager is idle.
-An idle task can be added to the task manager that will executed only when the task manager is idle, and a specified period.
+An idle task can be added to the task manager that will executed only when the task manager is idle, and at a specified period.
 So, you could have an instance of a BlinkTask as the idle task that blinks at a faster rate than a BlinkTask you have installed and running when the task manager is running.
 Easy feedback for when the task manager is executing or idle.</p>